Leave this site now

 You are good enough

 Remember, there is already lots of evidence of your ability.
-Look at what you’ve already achieved: you managed to study, gain a place at university and continue with your education during a pandemic.
+Look at what you’ve already achieved: you managed to study, gain a place at university and continue with your education.
 To do that you must be a good student.

 I had applied to an MSc at a top university to test myself: in my mind, this would be the ultimate proof of whether I was ‘good enough’ and, if I got in, would once and for all settle this gnawing feeling.
 I got accepted to the MSc but, needless to say, this didn’t help.
 Quite the contrary.